paritytech/docs.capi.dev/docs/rune/introduction.md

 ## Why?

-Rune is necessary for obtaining correct results when working with multiple interrelated subscriptions, which arise from cross-chain interactions.
+Rune facilitates obtaining correct results when working with multiple interrelated subscriptions, which arise from cross-chain interactions.

 Additionally, Rune abstracts away how queries are executed, allowing developers